 Prototypes iterations were based off of both research and evaluation of the old homepage, and also had to take into account all of the new experiences and goals.
 As a result, instead of being fast short iterations, homepage consists of a longer, but less dense timeline staging the final release.

 Some of our findings revealed that by using larger cards with simple but relevant visuals provided a well-balanced and scannable experience.
 Cards were a familiar pattern throughout the new design system which created a recognizable experience as soon as the user logged in.
-Strong visuals, were important, but only in the short term.
-Long term research found that visuals, if done poorly, actually slow users down.
+Strong visuals were important, but only in the short term.
+Long-term research found that visuals, if done poorly, actually slow users down.
 It took a great effort by the content team to work with us in order to accomodate meaningful imagery that was an indication of content and not just a design element.

-After months of research, testing, iterating, debate, and last-minute changes because someone noticed something what we arrived at was something that we can confidently say solves what the modern day classroom teacher desires with the Discovery Education Experience.
+After months of research, testing, iterating, debate, and last-minute changes because someone noticed something, what we arrived at was something that we can confidently say solves what the modern day classroom teacher desires with the Discovery Education Experience.

 Allow users to add and remove content, reorder that content, and group it all in ways that make sense.
 Allow the users to own the space and really personalize in order to facilitate whichever learning mode they're in.

-By leveraging personalized home experience, we were able to promote high value content that users weren't aware of.
+By leveraging a personalized home experience, we were able to promote high value content that users weren't aware of.
 This resulted in higher engagement with products along a larger scope as well.
 In addition, reported satisfaction and perceived lesson planning effectiveness went up as well on surveys.

 We emphasized the highest priority and most frequent tasks users visited Discovery Education for and crafted an experience with these tasks holding a large influence in persona and design creation.
 It was different then all of the rest of the experience, but also remained consistent by utilizing elements from other parts of the experience such as photographic cards.